The Theory of Causal Fermion Systems

 - Discussion.
 Exerpts from one discussion session (moderated by J. Kleiner)

-Live recordings of talks at conferences and workshops
+Live recordings of talks at conferences, workshops and seminars

-Unfortunately, at most workshops and conferences no videos are taken.
-This is why only very few recordings are available:
+At most workshops and conferences no videos are taken.
+This is why only a few recordings are available:

-- Conference “Quantum Mathematical Physics – A Bridge between Mathematics and Physics,” Causal fermion systems as an approach to quantum theory, Regensburg, October 2014
+- Conference “Quantum Mathematical Physics – A Bridge between Mathematics and Physics,” F. Finster, Causal fermion systems as an approach to quantum theory, Regensburg, October 2014